 - A urine-separating bowl, made from polypropylene – easy to clean and durable

-- An insulated seat, made from cellular plastic – warm in winter!
+- An insulated seat, made from styrofoam – warm on your bum in winter!

 - A seat lid with hole to attach string so it doesn’t blow-away or get lost

-The Separett Privy 500 is a urine-separating design, so by keeping solids ‘dry’ and either adding a cover material or by venting the area, odours will be reduced to a minimum and the solids container will need emptying much less frequently (every 3-6 weeks as opposed to every 3-5 days), making management much easier.
+The Separett Privy 500 is a urine-separating design, so by keeping solids ‘dry’ and either adding a cover material or by venting the area, odours will be reduced to a minimum and a 20 litre solids container will need emptying much less frequently (every 3-6 weeks as opposed to every 3-5 days), making management much easier.

 Better design than other plastic separators?

 The Privy 500 has been developed in Sweden after many years research into urine-separating designs.
-With experience borrowed from the Villa series, the Privy 500 is a simple and elegant design that simply works.
+With experience borrowed from the Villa series (widely regarded as the ‘best’ urine diverting compost toilet), the Privy 500 is a simple and elegant design that simply works.
 Little touches like a baffle on the urine exit stops items dropping down the pipe, and the drip ring around the solids opening means if someone has an accident, urine will not run down the underside of the separator and create a nasty smell (and a nasty clean up job too).
 Unlike other ‘cheap’ plastic separators on the market, it’s not brittle and the top fitting, all-round design makes for a neater finished product.

 Your personal design